Why are you here??

 install-cocos3d script from an

 OSX Terminal session.
-Since cocos3d is built on top of cocos2d, you will also need to download the latest version of cocos2d before running the installation script.
+Since Cocos3D is a companion to Cocos2D, you will also need to download the latest version of Cocos2D before running the installation script.

-Xcode, create a new project using the cocos3d Application template, and then simply build and run it to produce a 3D take on the traditional ‘hello, world‘ application.
+Xcode, create a new project using one of the Cocos3D Application templates, and then simply build and run it to produce a 3D take on the traditional ‘hello, world‘ application.

-Demos folder, where you can build and run the
+cocos3d-OSX, where you can build and run several demo apps.
+These include the